AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

     SELECT * FROM c WHERE c.description = "Bread, blue corn, somiviki (Hopi)"
     ```

 9. Observe that this query has a very high RU charge even though only a single document is returned.
-This is because no range index is currently defined for the `description` property.
+This is because no index is currently defined for the `description` property.

 10. Observe the **Query Metrics**:

     ![Query metrics are displayed for the previous query](../media/04-querymetrics_02.JPG "Review the query metrics")

     > If a query does not use the index, the **Index hit document count** will be 0.
-We can see above that the query needed to retrieve 5,187 documents and ultimately ended up only returning 1 document.
+We can see above that the query needed to retrieve 8,618 documents and ultimately ended up only returning 1 document.

 ### Edit the indexing policy by excluding paths